marcintreder/relevel-landing-page/src/pages/blog/standing-vs-sitting-desk-how-to-set-up-your-workstation-to-prevent-the-aches.md

    Check out [the recommended standing desk anti-fatigue mats](https://nymag.com/strategist/article/best-standing-desk-mats-anti-fatigue.html).

-## How to position your body to avoid the aches
+## How to Position Your Body to Avoid the Aches

 Just as the seated, the standing position can be full of body compensation patterns.
 I work with many people who recently switched to standing desks and believe that it will magically heal their body.
 Nothing more wrong.